Fertility Lawyers

 A

 Couples and individuals who need to undergo assisted reproduction can choose to use sperm from an anonymous donor or an individual known to them.
 An anonymous donor has no possibility of establishing parental responsibility in their biological child’s life while they are under 18.
-Once the child reaches 18 years old, they can obtain the donor’s name, date of birth and last known address if the donation took place on or after 1st April 2005.
+Once the child reaches 18 years old, they can obtain the donor’s name, date of birth and last known address if the donation took place on or after April 1st 2005.

 Depending on the family composition and the circumstances of donor conception, a known sperm donor may or may not be treated as the child’s legal parent.
 Whether or not the sperm donor is technically the legal parent of the child, they may still play a role in the child’s life.
-Some see this as a positive, others as a negative; it is a very personal decision.

 Donors, couples and individuals who wish to become parents using sperm from a known donor should do so with their eyes open to the legal consequences of their chosen arrangement.
-The adults’ expectations of who should play a parental role in the child’s life may differ from the allocation of parental status in accordance with the law and it is crucial to be aware of this from the outset.
+The adults’ expectations of who should play a parental role in the child’s life may differ from the allocation of parental status in accordance with the law, and it is crucial to be aware of this from the outset.
 It may also be worthwhile to discuss the potential emotional and relationship impact of conceiving via a known donor with a fertility counsellor.

 Q